Nowadays, a big challenge for businesses is data. You may wonder how data can be a challenge if it is a weapon for strategic business opportunities.

 Must-Have Functions in Business Intelligence Software

 • Data integration.
-InTostablish a solid data warehouse, BI software has to be designed with seamless data delivery and integration.
+To establish a solid database, BI software has to be designed with seamless data delivery and integration.

 • Ad hoc analytics.
 This function is used for analyzing and answering a specific question.
 In contrast to traditional BI reporting, the ad-hoc analysis provides immediate and in-depth details about particular business processes and short-term decisions.